-In your senior year you will be given a field placement where you will spend 13-14 hours per week for a total of 200 hours each semester.
+In your senior year you will be given a field placement where you will spend approximately 14 hours per week for a total of 203 hours each semester.

-Is a background check required to participate in a field placement?
+Is a background check required for a field placement?

 What should I expect to do during my field placement?